Vaginal Infections – Cause, Symptoms & Natural Treatment

 Treating the whole body rather than just one area is usually required to prevent the condition returning.
 We commonly associate vaginal infections as a symptom with patients who have positive stool and SIBO tests.
 If you are having recurrent infections I would encourage you to investigate further and have your gut and small intestine tested.

-At our Perth clinic of Advanced Functional Medicine we assist patients that have infections and bacterial, parasitic and fungal overgrowths.
-Clearing these infections can dramatically improve a person health, proving the far reaching affects these organisms have on our overall health.
+At our Perth clinic of Advanced Functional Medicine we have experience with infections and bacterial, parasitic and fungal overgrowths.

 If you of a family member are suffering from repeat infections we would love to hear from you.
 What remedies do you use to clear your infections?
 Have you treated your gut and found you no longer get vaginal infections?
 Please leave a comment below.